UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/04-sharing-environments.md

 $ git commit -m "Adding machine-learning-env.yml config file."
 ~~~
 {: .language-bash}

+> It is important to note that the exported file includes the `prefix:` entry which records the location the environment
+> is installed on your system.
+If you are to share this file with colleagues you should remove this line before doing so
+> as it is highly unlikely their virtual environments will be in the same location.
+You should also ideally remove the
+> line _before_ committing to Git.
+>
+{: .callout}

 This exported environment file may not *consistently* produce environments that are reproducible